yukinarit/pyserde/README.md

 ## Custom field serializer/deserializer

-If you want to provide a custom function to override the default (de)serialization behaviour of a field, you can pass your functions to `serde_serialize` and `serde_deserialize` dataclass metadata.
+If you want to provide a custom function to override the default (de)serialization behaviour of a field, you can pass your functions to `serde_serializer` and `serde_deserializer` dataclass metadata.

 ```python
 @deserialize